 This policy applies to the following

 The Bolsover School following the conversion from a community school.
-For the avoidance of doubt the academy will be treated under this agreement in the same way as its predecessor school
+For the avoidance of doubt the academy will be treated under this agreement in the same way as its predecessor school.

 2.0 Administration Arrangements